Siddharth6121/NLB-Newbies/README.md

 2. Amazon Reviews - sourced from https://github.com/jlopez873/Sentiment_Analysis_Using_Neural_Networks/tree/main?tab=readme-ov-file - This dataset contains reviews from Amazon and uses ratings given for the products as labels (0-5).
 We train our Sentiment Analysis model on this dataset.

-makedata.py - filtering product reviews dataset by retaining records with the ASPECT label marked.
+makedata.py - This code is for filtering product reviews dataset by retaining records with the ASPECT label marked.

 LSTM-SRL.ipynb - This code is used to train an LSTM model for SRL and compute predictions for some sample test data.
 The SRL labels being used are "PROD","PRED" and "ASP".
 The dataset used for training and evaluating the SRL model is Product Reviews (https://zenodo.org/records/1415481#.W5pjkBwScnQ).